rust-lang/rust/README.md

   **NOTE**: This entropy is not good enough for cryptographic use!
 Do not generate secret keys in Miri or perform other kinds of cryptographic operations that rely on proper random numbers.
-* `-Zmiri-disable-validation` disables enforcing the validity invariant, which is enforced by default.
-This is mostly useful for debugging; it means Miri will miss bugs in your program.
+* `-Zmiri-disable-validation` disables enforcing validity invariants and reference aliasing rules, which are enforced by default.
+This is mostly useful for debugging.
+It means Miri will miss bugs in your program.
 However, this can also help to make Miri run faster.
 * `-Zmiri-disable-isolation` disables host host isolation.
 As a consequence, the program has access to host resources such as environment variables and randomness (and, eventually, file systems and more).